john-rock/vscimg/README.md

 ## Features

 - Right-click an image (or a folder, or a multi-selection) in the Explorer → **Optimize Image**.
 Files are re-encoded and overwritten in place.
+- **Optimize Image** always writes — it targets 80% of the original file size by binary-searching the quality setting, and strips all metadata (EXIF, ICC, XMP).
+If the encoder can't reach the target, it uses the smallest result it can produce.
+The file never grows larger than the original.
 - **Preview & Optimize Image…** opens a side-by-side preview so you can see the result before committing.
 - **Optimize Image As…** re-encodes a single file to a new name or format.
 - Folders recurse and optimize every supported image inside.
-- Lossy, TinyPNG-class compression via [sharp](https://sharp.pixelplumbing.com/) — mozjpeg for JPEG, libimagequant palette quantization for PNG, plus WebP, AVIF, TIFF, and GIF.
-- Everything runs locally — images never leave your machine.
+- Fully local — images never leave your machine.

 ## Supported Formats